wrx33/PsychFound/README.md

 Here provides a code snippet with `apply_chat_template` to show you how to load the tokenizer and model and how to generate contents.

+You can use our checkpoints from huggingface:  wangrx33/PsychFound_v1

 ```python
 from transformers import AutoModelForCausalLM, AutoTokenizer
 device = "cuda" # the device to load the model onto